Veterinary practitioner – list of veterinary practitioners – entry

 If a surgery is opened in parallel with the entry into the list, the surgery must also comply with the directives on surgeries set up by the Österreichische Tierärztekammer (Austrian Veterinary Chamber)!

-Application has to be done before the intended taking up of veterinary practice; practice must not be taken up before the application has been settled favourably.
+The application has to be done before the intended taking up of veterinary activity; practice must not be taken up before the positive completion of the application and receipt of the veterinary card (in the case of cross-border activity, only after receipt of the confirmation).

-Competence for the procedure lies with the Österreichische Tierärztekammer (Austrian Veterinary Chamber).
+Competence for the procedure lies with the Austrian Veterinary Chamber (→ ÖTK).

-Where knowledge of German cannot be proven by foreign nationals in writing (full qualification from a German-speaking University or other proof of knowledge of the language) it may become necessary to test the knowledge of German by a personal interview at the location of the competent authority.
+Where knowledge of German cannot be proven by foreign nationals in writing (full qualification from a German-speaking University or other proof of knowledge of the language) it may become necessary to test the knowledge of German by a personal interview at the location of the competent authority, in which case an audit fee may apply.

 The following documents have to be attached to the application:

-- Proof of fulfilling the general requirements (refer to section requirements)
+- Proof of fulfilling the general and special requirements (refer to section requirements)

 - Identity card